locationtech/geogig/doc/manpages/source/pgexport.rst

 OPTIONS
 *******

--o 		        Overwrite the output table if it already exists.
+-o, --overwrite     Overwrite the output table if it already exists.

 --host              Machine name or IP address to connect to.
 Default: localhost

 --port              Port number to connect to.
 Default: 5432

 --schema            The database schema to access.
 Default: public

 --database          The database to connect to.
 Default: database

 --user              User name.
 Default: postgres

 --password          Password.
 Default: <no password>

 SEE ALSO
 ********